 Marketing Materials: brochure and enrollment PowerPoint presentation templates

-Trainee Forms: welcome letters and schedule templates for each quarter, enrollment and copyright agreement, “Learn from the Pros” field study form, certificates of completion templates for each quarter
+Trainee Forms: enrollment and copyright agreement, “Learn from the Pros” field study form, and welcome letters, schedule templates and certificates of completion templates for each quarter

 - Lesson Overview and Outline